Tesla ends 'Spartan diet' and seeks $2.3 billion to fund expansion

 (Reuters) - Tesla Inc will raise up to $2.3 billion in new capital, renouncing what Elon Musk called a “Spartan diet” and easing Wall Street concerns about the money-losing company’s ability to overcome a drop in sales and build new product lines.

-Tesla’s plan to issue debt and convertible shares comes after the company repeatedly pushed back forecasts for turning a profit.
+Tesla’s plan to issue shares and convertible debt comes after the company repeatedly pushed back forecasts for turning a profit.
 The company faces expensive challenges, including launching production in China, overhauling its U.S. retail and service operations and developing new models, including the high-volume Model Y SUV and a Semi commercial truck.

 Many analysts had calculated that Tesla - which burned through $1.5 billion in the first quarter - would not be able to carry out its growth plans without new cash.